p2made/p2vagrant/docs/10_Configure_Sites.md

 192.168.22.42   subdomain2.example.test
 ```

-If you've used a different IP address, &/or different TLD, substitute accordingly.
+If you've used a different IP address, &/or different domains, substitute accordingly.
 If you use more than one TLD, you will need one line like this for each.
 The `*.` parts should match the depth of subdomains used.
 So if you have `subdomain2. subdomain1.example.test` you will need to add `*.*.*.test`.

 **DO NOT** edit anything already in the `hosts` file unless you are supremely confident of knowing what you are doing.
 I separate the original from my additions with this comment...